magento/knowledge-base/src/troubleshooting/miscellaneous/quick-checkout-issues.md

 When you [log in with a Bolt account](https://help.bolt.com/shoppers/guides/checkout/log-in/), you can add a new shipping address with a limitation of 4 lines per street address.

+If the new shipping address contains more than 4 lines, they will not be stored.

 Adobe Commerce usually can be configured to support up to 20 street address lines.

 ## Unexpected behavior when `Display Billing Address On` is set to `payment page`

 There is a known issue for the Quick Checkout extension.

 If you set the `Display Billing Address On` parameter to the `payment page` and [log in with a Bolt account](https://help.bolt.com/shoppers/guides/checkout/log-in/) when you check the `My billing and shipping address are the same` checkbox, the radio button displays `use existing card`.
+As the billing address is only applicable for new credit cards, the address will not be visible until the Bolt user decides to add a new credit card option.

 See the [Checkout](https://docs.magento.com/user-guide/configuration/sales/checkout.html) topic for more information about the `Display Billing Address On` parameter.